tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: confirm origin is cleaned up
 			- DONE: post-branch-delete run test
 	- INPROC: AddObjToRoomResult Update
-		- INPROC: create new AddObjToRoomResult_feature git branch
+		- DONE: create new AddObjToRoomResult_feature git branch
 			- DONE: 'git branch' to confirm *master
 			- DONE: 'git branch AddObjToRoomResult_feature' to create new branch
 			- DONE: 'git branch' to confirm new branch exists but that master is still checked out